-Physical Medium Dependent Layer
+What is a Physical Medium Dependent Layer?

-The Physical Medium Dependent layer defines the various cable specifications within the FDDI environment.
+The Physical Medium Dependent layer defines the various cable specifications within the Fiber Distributed Data Interface (FDDI) environment.
 FDDI was initially engineered to use a type of fiber optic cable called MULTIMODE fiber.
 Today there are many other types of media being used which include SINGLE-MODE FIBER, UTP (Unshielded Twisted Pair), Category 5 shielded twisted pair, and Synchronous Optical Network (SONET).
 PMD allows these various media to be standardized within FDDI by assigning an allowable ATTENUATION BUDGET between the transmitter and receiver.
 PMD allows an optical transmitter and receiver to be in the electrical “OFF” condition by defining the parameters for an OPTICAL BYPASS – which cuts a device out of an optical ring through a physical light conduit that simply lets the light go from the receiver to the transmitter without actually being retransmitted by the LED (Light Emitting Diode) or LASER in the station.
 The implementation of an optical bypass in an FDDI adapter card is optional.
 In this regard, by the way, PMD describes the energy output requirements for an LED or a LASER transmitter as well as the necessary sensitivities for a receiver system.

-Shedding Some Light on the Subject
+Shedding Some Light on Physical Medium Layers

 The basic laws regarding light and its properties date back to the 1600s.
 Willebrord Snell formulated laws regarding the light as it passed from one medium to another (air to water, for example).
 In the 1800s John Thydall experimented with the fact that light could be guided through a medium.
 In 1880, Alexander Grahm Bell patented a device that transmitted a voice signal over a distance of 200 meters using a beam of sunlight as the carrier.
 By 1897, John William Strutt, the third baron of Rayleigh, (you’ll see later why I’m telling you this about John Strutt!) figured out the basic laws regarding the loss of light power as the light propagates in a medium.